 What are some other Features/Benefits of the PHOENIX?

-- Structured white light scanner with robust ability to scan black and bare metal parts.
+- Structured blue light scanner with robust ability to scan black and bare metal parts.

 - Ideal for parts produced by 3D Printing with complex geometry.